sanderslab/magellanmapper/README.md

 - Double-check that the Java SDK has truly been installed since the Clrbrain setup script may not catch all missing installations
 - You may need to set up the JAVA_HOME environment variable, such as `JAVA_HOME=/Library/Java/JavaVirtualMachines/jdk1.8.0_111.jdk/Contents/Home`, and add this variable to your PATH in `~/.bash_profile`
 - Java 9 [changed](http://openjdk.java.net/jeps/220) the location of `libjvm.so`, fixed [here](https://github.com/LeeKamentsky/python-javabridge/pull/141)
+- `setup_env.sh` does not detect when Mac wants to install its own Java so will try to continue installation but fail at the Javabridge step

 ### Xcode setup (Mac)
 - `xcrun: error: invalid active developer path (/Library/Developer/CommandLineTools), missing xcrun at: /Library/Developer/CommandLineTools/usr/bin/xcrun` error: The Command Line Tools package on Mac may need to be installed or updated.
 Try `xcode-select --install` to install Xcode.
 If you get an error (eg "Can't install the software because it is not currently available from the Software Update server"), try downloading Xcode directly from https://developer.apple.com/download/, then run `sudo xcodebuild -license` to accept the license agreement.